argonne-lcf/AuroraBugTracking/README.md

 - Vendor ID (if applicable)
 - Reproducer Path (on `/lus/flare/`)
 - PoC (Point of Contact)
-- Status
+- Status (Open, Closed, Workaround Available (WA), etc.)
-- Priority
+- Priority (:rotating_light: High, :warning: Medium, :information_source: Low)
 - ETA (for a bugfix or workaround)

 For auto-generated rows, this content is parsed from our current [Bug Report Form template](https://github.com/argonne-lcf/AuroraBugTracking-test/issues/new?template=BugReportForm.yaml).
 Note, an Issue's title is not parsed at all when generating the table in [`bugs_auto.md`](bugs_auto.md).

 Rows in [`bugs_manual.md`](bugs_manual.md) are assigned Internal IDs prefixed with an `A`, e.g. `A1`, `A2`, ...
 When manually adding a bug report, self-assign the next available ID.

-## Status Categories

-Bugs can have many statues, including, but not limited to the following:
-- Open
-- Closed
-- Workaround Available (WA)

-## Priority Levels

-Issues are categorized by priority:
-- :rotating_light: High
-- :warning: Medium
-- :information_source: Low

 ## Auto-Generation Process